happynear/caffe-windows/README.md

 Setup step:
 ======
-1. Download third-party libraries from http://pan.baidu.com/s/1sjE5ER7 , and put the 3rdparty folder under the root of caffe-windows.
+1. Download third-party libraries from http://pan.baidu.com/s/1sjE5ER7 (for VS2012), and put the 3rdparty folder under the root of caffe-windows.
 Add the ./3rdparty/bin folder to your environment variable `PATH`.

 2. Run ./src/caffe/proto/extract_proto.bat to create caffe.pb.h, caffe.pb.cc and caffe_pb2.py.